 UVify has a rich history in drone racing.
-They understand that the future racers need to start somewhere, developing the UVify OOri as a fantastic beginner's race drone.
+They understand that future racers need to start somewhere, developing the UVify OOri as a fantastic beginner's race drone.
 Slow and stable for practicing in your living room, this machine can open up to over 50MPH when you want to win a race.
-Agile, light-weight and fast, the UVify OOri is great for beginners on a budget.
+Agile, light-weight, and fast, the UVify OOri is great for beginners on a budget.

 There may be less expensive beginner drones out there, but if quality is of concern to you, the UVify OOri for $295 is hard to beat in the segment.

 October 2019Release Date

 The Yuneec Mantis G is everything we had hoped for in the original Mantis Q. We can't see the difference between these drones, save for the new stabilized camera Gimbal.
 Superb flight time, easy controls, voice activated features, a compact design that folds small for transport and a 4K camera all sound good to us.

 Yuneec understands they have stiff competition in this portion of the drone market.
 They build mostly for the commercial space, but fun drones like the Mantis line and larger Typhoon hexacopters have a tough battle.
 The Mantis G is a leap forward for the company.
 We had a hard time recommending the Mantis Q to users that cared about shooting video, now we can put the DJI Mavic 2 drones and this new Mantis G in the same sentence.